UK royals travel to Boston with eye on environment prize

 “Over the past 10 years, talking to a wide range of experts about how we deal with societal issues like poor mental and physical health, I have become more and more sure of one thing: If we are going to create a healthier and happier society for future generations, we must start by understanding and acknowledging the unique importance of the first five years of life,” she wrote.

-Eight years later, now in their 40s and with three young children, the prince and princess are finally having a return engagement.

-The choice of Boston, the birthplace of President John F. Kennedy, as their destination is symbolic.
-Kennedy’s 1962 speech setting out the goal of putting men on the moon by the end of that decade inspired William’s Earthshot Prize, aimed at finding solutions to climate change and other environmental problems by the end of this one.

-On Wednesday, well wishers held signs and waved the Union Jack in the blustery rain outside City Hall, where William and Kate were to meet Boston Mayor Michelle Wu ahead of a visit to the John F. Kennedy Memorial Library and Museum with the late president’s daughter, Caroline Kennedy.
-President Biden planned to greet the couple later in the week.
+On Wednesday, they were greeted at the airport by Massachusetts Gov. Charlie Baker before heading to City Hall to meet Boston Mayor Michelle Wu and Gov.-elect Maura Healy ahead of a visit to the John F. Kennedy Memorial Library and Museum.
+President Joe Biden planned to greet the couple later in the week.

-This City Hall event serves as the official kick off the Earthshot celebrations, where Boston City Hall and 15 other landmarks across the city will be lit up green.
+City Hall, along with 15 other landmarks, was lit up in green to mark the kickoff of the Earthshot celebrations.

+Andrew Warburton, who grew up in Bristol, England, but had never before seen the royal family, praised the work on the environment while waiting for the event.
+“I’m hoping to hear some good stuff about climate change and the efforts we are making to combat that.
+They represent the future in that way,” he said.

-Pamela Spencer, a teacher from Rhode Island, gathered with her two sisters in hopes of giving William and Kate a bouquet of flowers.
+Pamela Spencer, a school teacher, gathered with her two sisters in hopes of giving William and Kate a bouquet of flowers.

 Later in the week, William and Kate will visit Roca Inc., highlighting the racial equity group’s efforts to improve the lives of young people by addressing issues such as poverty, incarceration and trauma from urban violence.
 They will also visit Harvard University’s Center on the Developing Child, a leader in research into the long-term impact of early childhood experiences.